 The nights are drawing in and there is no escaping the autumnal nature of the weather.
-It’s also National Chocolate Week so time to get tucked up with a good selection of chocolate.
+It’s also National Chocolate Week so time to get tucked up with a mug of cocoa and a huge selection of chocolate.

 Halloween Bites from Hotel Chocolat